itzg/docker-mc-backup/README.md

 ### Example

-With a executable file called `post-backup.sh` next to the compose file with the following contents
+With an executable file called `post-backup.sh` next to the compose file with the following contents

 ```sh
 echo "Backup from $RCON_HOST to $DEST_DIR finished"